Where To Use BPQL

 host=srv-1 AND (check=chk-1 OR (check=chk-2 AND status=critical))

 Spaces, periods, and special characters are not supported when querying tag names.
 When creating multi-word tags, spaces should be removed or replaced with underscores.
-To learn more, see the Tag Naming Requirements in our Enrichment user guide.

 Value Phrases with Spaces